 NOTE: The IAB-DU can discover the IAB-donor-CU’s IP address in the same manner as a non-IAB gNB-DU.

+NOTE: If IAB node establishes NR-DC before the establishment of F1-C connection, the IAB node can implicitly derive whether the MN or the SN is the F1-terminating donor, e.g., based on the entity which provides the default BAP configuration.

 END OF CHANGE